sandersn/manual/Assignability.md

 }
 ```

-For brevity's sake, I'll often use the operator &xrArr; to represent
+For brevity's sake, I'll often use the operator ⟹ to represent
 `isAssignableTo`, like this:

-number &xrArr; number.
+`number ⟹ number`.

 In fact, one common bug in the compiler is to use equality where
 assignability is the correct check.
 This is a bug because Typescript